BiDAlab/UWF4DR-Benchmark/src/README.md

 - `requirements/`
   Specifies the Python dependencies required for different model families.
-  Separate environments are expected for different architectures.
+  Separate Python environments are expected for different model families.

 - `docs/reproducibility.md`
   Provides a detailed explanation of the experimental protocol and how the